 Other Health Risks

-Any substance capable of interfering with the brain’s chemical system can pose a risk to the body’s overall health, especially in the case of substance abuse.
+Any substance capable of interfering with the brain’s chemical system can pose a risk to the body’s overall health, especially in the case of substance use disorder.
 Cocaine may target dopamine levels but excess amounts of dopamine or any other chemical create a ripple effect that sends the brain into a state of chemical imbalance.
 Smoking cocaine (as opposed to snorting) creates chemical imbalance at a faster rate.
 For these reasons, the risks of smoking cocaine extend to most every major bodily system.

 Here are just a few other health problems that can result from abusing cocaine in any form: